ona-SE/onaflix-public/README.md

 ### How do I increase my machine size?

 Projects are configured with a specific machine size that's perfect to use.
-Admins can update defauls or create a new project with a different size.